-With this in mind, when starting a new blog it's a good idea to write lots of short posts.
-By doing this you're getting into the habit of blogging, and you're putting down lots of content.
-After a few weeks you can look at your blog and see that you've really achieved something.
+With this in mind, when starting a new blog it's a good idea to write many short posts.
+You're cultivating the habit of blogging and putting down lots of content.
+After a few weeks you'll feel you've really achieved something.

 When you get to that point it's like reaching the top of a hill.
 You've got a much better idea of the surrounding landscape and in the distance you can see the mountains that you want to climb.
 You can then plot out your course for how to get there.